Secure Paid Search (Not Provided): How Will Google’s Changes Affect PPC Advertising?

 Jon: Don’t panic, this is what you pay us to do.
 We can still get paid search query data in AdWords and continue to do our jobs.
 Management platforms we use to gain efficiencies will function as normal through API access.
 In fact, this might not be a bad time to ramp up your search campaign while your competitors are trying to find their way through this news.

 It’s difficult to keep up with changes and trends in PPC and SEO, even if you read the blogs every day.
-Search engine marketing is a full time job, and highly skilled interactive marketing agencies like Forthea can help you stay in front of industry trends, maximize your search engine marketing campaigns, and create measurable lead generation and lead conversion improvement for your business.
+Search engine marketing is a full-time job, and highly skilled SEM agencies like Forthea can help you stay in front of industry trends, maximize your search engine marketing campaigns, and create measurable lead generation and lead conversion improvement for your business.